 Oregon's Recreational Albacore Fishery

-The recreational fishery for albacore off Oregon has been a somewhat recent development.
-Although historically there had been limited interest by the recreational fishery from some charter vessel and a minor number of private boats, the fishery really only started to grow after the turn of the century.
-Most catches in the recreational fishery occur seaward between 20 and 50 nautical miles from shore, with the albacore usually showing up in late June or early July and the fishing opportunity remaining strong through late September or early October.
+The recreational fishery for albacore off Oregon was been a late development that was worth waiting for.
+Although historically there had been some interest in the albacore fishery from some charter vessel and a few private boats, the fishery really only began to grow after the turn of the century.
+Most catches in the recreational fishery occur seaward between 20 and 50 nautical miles from shore, with the albacore usually beginning to arrive in late June or early July and the fishing opportunity remaining strong through late September in most years.

 Albacore caught off the Oregon Coast are younger aged fish (usually 5 years or less) and typically average 15-18 lbs with numerous fish into the mid 30 lbs landed each year by anglers off Oregon.
-Most recreational albacore tuna fishing has been by surface trolling of jigs or plugs, but in more recent years, anglers have been casting lures, angling with live bait, and even deep jigging with good success with all techniques.
+Most recreational albacore tuna fishing has been by surface trolling jigs or plugs, but more recently anglers have been casting lures, angling with live bait, and even deep jigging with good success with all techniques.

 Due to the distance from shore and the highly variable and sometimes volatile marine fishing conditions off the Oregon Coast, this is a fishery that requires specialized boating and safety equipment and a good maritime knowledge base.

 The Ocean Recreational Boat Survey is part of the Ocean Sampling Project.
 The Ocean Sampling Project is made up of two sub-units: The Commercial Troll Salmon Project (CTSP) and the Ocean Recreational Boat Survey (ORBS).
 ORBS collects the information needed to manage Oregons's ocean sport fisheries, while the CTSP gathers needed information for management of the ocean commercial salmon seasons.
 Although the primary focus of the Ocean Sampling Project was originally for salmon management, it is the primary source of fishery information for the ocean recreational fisheries off Oregon.